FreeFlarum/freeflarum.com/docs/howto/custom-domain.md

 ## Reset the domain

-If you used a custom domain but don't want it anymore, you can enter your xxx.freeflarum.com name in the settings.
+If you used a custom domain but don't want it anymore, you can enter your xxx.freeflarum.com (or flarum.cloud) name in the [settings](/settings).